leandrojofre/ProsePolisher/README.md

 - `analyzer.js` – scoring engine, pattern detection, whitelist/blacklist tooling, and analysis workflows
 - Data files: `common_words.js`, `lemmas.js`, and `default_names.js` for filtering and lemmatization
 - `styles.css` – drawer and popup styling used by the extension

-## License

-Same license as the original ProsePolisher extension.